About Us

 Board Member

-Her journey began at UP Entertainment, LLC, where she honed her skills and passion for supporting new writers.
-In 2011, Tracey had a groundbreaking idea and brought it to life by creating and producing the UP Faith & Family Screenplay Competition, a partnership between UPtv and the American Black Film Festival (ABFF).
-This innovative competition was the first to introduce a script-to-screen model featuring live table reads and a one-year production cycle.
+Tracey Tooks is a dynamic entrepreneur and marketer with over 20 years of experience in the entertainment industry.
+Guided by her motto, "producing results by leading with service," she brings curiosity and creativity to every project, from event planning to film production.
+Her career began at UP Entertainment, LLC, where she developed a passion for supporting new writers.
+In 2011, she created and produced the UP Faith & Family Screenplay Competition in partnership with UPtv and the American Black Film Festival (ABFF).
+This groundbreaking competition introduced a script-to-screen model with live table reads and a one-year production cycle.

 Dr. Sheril Antonio